22 Best Choose Your Own Adventure Books

 Get a box set of four bestselling titles from the classic gamebook series!

 A Matter of Time: Alice Through the Looking Glass by

 I enjoyed this choose your own adventure story based on the film “Alice Through the Looking Glass.”
 What’s even more fun is you can choose to be Alice, the Mad Hatter, the Red Queen, or the White Queen.
 You’ll love finding all the different endings to the story — which character will you be and what story will you tell?

 Step into the life of a Somali boy who, with his little sister, is fleeing for their lives.
 You won’t be able to put down this excellent action packed, and informative story.
 I loved how the author shares related factual information at the back of the book, things referenced during the story.
 Be aware that there is violence in this story that may not be right for sensitive readers.

 ages 8 – 12

 A ninja in feudal Japan who is a soldier for hire, you can choose to lay siege to a castle, defend your home province from an army or act as a bodyguard to a powerful lord.
-(My daughter’s 5th-grade teacher just loaded up on this series of books because of a resurgence in popularity — all the kids, boys and girls, couldn’t seem to get enough.)
+(My daughter’s 5th-grade teacher just loaded up on this series of books because of a resurgence in popularity — all the kids, boys and girls, can’t seem to get enough.)

 Ancient Egypt by Heather Adamson